-I have the rare luxury of working with completely co-located teams (even “the business” sits with the team here).
-However I know many of you wonderful readers still face challenges with offshore or near-shore collaboration & quality.
-As Dan noted in the comments below, these apply to any globally diverse team, not just “offshore”.
+I’ve had the rare luxury of working with completely co-located teams (even “the business” sat with the teams in some of the the best cases).
+However most of us now face the challenges of working with remote, hybrid, distributed, offshore, and near-shore collaboration.
+These tips apply to any globally diverse team, not just “offshore”.

-- If you’re based in an “offshore” type team, please, please, please share your insights from the “other side” – we don’t hear enough here.
+If you’re based in a remote or distributed team team, please, please, please share your insights from the “other side” – we don’t hear enough here.

 1 – Management & Team Mindset

-First – stop thinking “offshore”.
+First – stop thinking “offshore” or “remote”.
 You’re a global team.
 Once you start treating your remote staff/suppliers/contractors as being “on your team” relationships start to build.